 A love of the bicycle is at the heart and soul of Engin Cycles.
 Our mission is to build bicycles that appeal to people both as a work of craft and as a machine that can be ridden and ridden often.
 Thanks for visiting the site and we hope you like what you see.

 Each bicycle is built one at a time with a specific rider in mind.
 People are different, so each frame is different.
 Design, fit, tubes, construction method and aesthetics are all taken into consideration when building your bicycle.

 If you choose to have us build your new bicycle, our passion for the craft and sport will be apparent in every detail...and you will have the pleasure of riding a bicycle unique to you.

-The titanium bikes are available in all categories and are made with as much domestic CWSR titanium as possible.
+Titanium bikes are available in all categories and are made with as much domestic CWSR titanium as possible.
 All titanium bikes are finished with a media that produces two types of finish.
 Satin or "rough".
 The rough finish is the darker gray color that is more of a peened finish.
-The satin finish is just that and can be touched up over the years with a scotch brite pad.
-The titanium bikes also include two types of decal options.
-Etched or stickers.
-While the etched is classy they do not add any color to the bike.
-The stickers will allow for a wide range of colors and a bit of personality to the bike.
+The satin finish is just that, and can be touched up over the years with a scotch brite pad.
+The titanium bikes also include two types of finish options--etched logo (included) or ceramic coating (additional).
+While the etched finished is smooth and classy it does not add any color to the bike.
+The ceramic will allow for a wide range of colors and a bit of personality to the bike.
+Ceramic is also much more robust than traditional paint, and will not chip easily or wear as quickly.
 The weight of the titanium bikes differ per person but on a whole they are 25-30% lighter than a similar bike that would be made out of steel.